Thiago099/canvas-supercharged/readme.md

 # Super canvas
 # A html canvas wrapper with added functionality

+features:
-- you can draw shapes that can be updated automatically
+- draw shapes that can be updated automatically
-- you can check if a point(ex: mouse position) is over the shape
+- check if a point(ex: mouse position) is over the shape
-- you can also get the cloesest point in the corner to some point (ex: mouse position)
+- get the closest point in the corner to some point (ex: mouse position)

 ![image](https://github.com/Thiago099/super-canvas/assets/66787043/27b6b849-233c-4cba-8f76-727aaeff4282)